What Is a Clean Catheterization?

 8. Allow all of the urine to flow out.

-9. After the urine has stopped flowing remove the catheter slowly.
+9. After the urine has stopped flowing, slowly remove the catheter.
 If more urine flows out at

-one spot, stop there and allow it to drain.
+one spot, stop there to let it drain.

 10. Pinch the catheter as you remove it to avoid getting wet.

-11. Wash the catheter with liquid soap and water.
+11. Wash the catheter with antibacterial liquid soap and water.
 Rinse well.
 Drain the water out.
-Place it on

-a clean towel to dry.
-Moisture causes bacteria to grow.
+Place on a clean towel to dry.
+Moisture can cause bacteria to grow.

-12. You will need a new catheter every week or as prescribed by your provider.
+12. You will need a new catheter every week or as instructed by your provider.

 ξ If you leak urine, carry extra clothing and pads with you.